 Despite their poverty, the Dangs enjoy singing and dancing.
 However, their animated tribal dances are no longer as significant as they once were.
 The villagers are skilled in creating objects out of stone, wood, and clay.
 Hindu artisans often help them with such crafts.
 Tattooing has also become an art among the Dangs.

 The majority of the Dangs practice ethnic religions, and all of them are involved in ancestor worship (praying to deceased ancestors).
-Their lives revolve around rites, rituals, beliefs, and superstitions.
+Their lives revolve around rites, rituals and folk beliefs.
 Many are animists, believing that all objects have spirits.
 Trees, animals, demons, serpents, and spirits are worshipped through magical rituals.
 Wagh-Dev, the tiger god, is their sacred animal god and their emblem of worship.

 The Dangs believe in magic, witchcraft, and sorcery, along with their many tribal gods and Hindu deities.
 They believe that the supernatural world contains both good and evil.
 Their constant fear of the spirits keeps them revolving around a circle of prayers, rituals, offerings, and sacrifices.
 The Bhagat (priest and medicine man) is thought to be the ultimate "good man."
 He is believed to be a spiritual man who communicates with the gods.
 He is considered a friend, a philosopher, a guide, and a healer.